strnadchristopher/hey-cli/README.md

 ```

 Add the binary created in target/release/ to your path however you would like to do so.
 I personally use `~/.local/bin` and add that to my path.

+- Note that after doing this, you'll be able to run the program with the command 'hey-cli', but if you'd like something shorter you can rename the binary to whatever you'd like, i.e. 'hey', 'hi'.
+I'll be changing the default binary name in the next couple days to something simpler like that.

 ## Adding Your OpenAI API Key
 In order for this bot to work, you must supply an open ai api key.
 Add that key to your environment variables as `OPENAI_API_KEY`.
 You can do this by adding the following to your `.bashrc` or `.zshrc` or whatever shell you use.